LumKitty/VRnyan/README.md

 Once you have the final value, close VNyan, edit VRnyan.cfg and set Cursed camera there to make the change permanent Remember that if you change the render delay, you will also need to adjust the Cursed Camera latency by an equivalent amount
 My personal setting is 100 for LIV, 72 for OAT.
 Again YMMV

-## Dynamic clip adjustment
-The best way to describe this, imagine the 3D world of your game were sliced in half directly in front of the camera, and then the video feed from VNyan is inserted into this slice.
-Whether you appear in front or behind an object depends on exactly where this slice is, normally this is static.
-With dynamic clip adjustment configured, as you move around inside VNyan this slice position will be updated every frame, meaning you will always correctly appear in front of or behind objects in your game world.
-To do this we need to send position information over to OnAirTap.
-The settings that control this are the BoneClip options.
-The BoneClip settings tells VRnyan which bone to read position from, typically you will want to use hips, however the bone is inside your body so you will want to adjust it slightly towards the camera, with a little overhead for e.g. walking animations. -0.15 is a good starting value
+### Other alignment considerations
+Many VRoid models have their arms too short.
+The closer your model matches your IRL height and proportions the less likely you are to have weapons fly away from your hand when your arms are outstretched.
+Elbow IK should also work better.
+For games that don't show objects/weapons in your hand, these calibration issues will be less noticible.
+The zoom out effect is because VNyan uses a "physical camera" setting that emulates the distortion curved lens of an IRL camera to give a more natural look.
+LIV does not do this and cannot easily be changed.
+While this could theoretically be changed in OnAirTap, generally games look better without it, and different versions of Unity may behave differently

-## Support
+# Support
-Either open an issue here (preferred), or ask in the LIVnyan thread on [Suvi's Discord](https://discord.com/channels/714814460010823690/1373846127975207002)
+Either open an issue here (preferred), or ask in the VRnyan thread on [Suvi's Discord](https://discord.com/channels/714814460010823690/1373846127975207002)

-## Shameless plug
+# Shameless plug
 ### https://twitch.tv/LumKitty
 If you find this plugin useful, please consider sending a follow or a raid my way.
 If you somehow make millions using it, consider sharing some of that with me :3